cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 A registration authority (RA) sits between users and the CA, handling identity verification step.

-Certificates issued by a CA are trusted in a transitive fashion, anchored in the CA’s “root certificate”.
+Certificates issued by a CA are trusted in a transitive fashion, anchored in the CA's "root certificate".
 This allows CAs to themselves be arranged in a hierarchy.

 ### Certification Practice Statement

-The certification practice statement (CPS) is the legal document outlining the identity of the CA, the types of certificates it issues, the requirements it has for issuing these certificates, the CA’s operating procedures (issuing, renewing, revoking), and the security controls used in the process.
+The certification practice statement (CPS) is the legal document outlining the identity of the CA, the types of certificates it issues, the requirements it has for issuing these certificates, the CA's operating procedures (issuing, renewing, revoking), and the security controls used in the process.

 Not to be confused with certificate *policies*, which are the rules describing how a certificate may be used.